 Colors can convey a sense of style and set the tone for different moods in our homes.
 So it makes sense that the right shades of paint can enhance your quality of life at home.
-To help you select the perfect hue, we share the psychology behind favorite paints.
+To help you select the perfect colors for rooms, we share the psychology behind favorite paints.
 With science backing your choices, you can feel confident that you're finding the very best colors that can have a positive effect on your emotions.